 “There is no need to avoid these, you can go to the gov website and get the correct information on this”

 “Eggs are a rich source of dietary cholesterol.
 It was previously thought that cholesterol-containing foods increase blood cholesterol and the risk of heart disease and strokes.
 However, this has not been shown to be the case as dietary cholesterol is poorly absorbed from the digestive system, and if cholesterol is absorbed, the body will produce less of it to balance out (and prevent blood cholesterol levels rising).
-Therefore, you do not need to be restricted unless recommended to do so from your GP/Healthcare professional.
+Therefore, you don’t need to be restricted unless recommended to do so by your GP/Healthcare professional.
 Eggs are among the most nutritious foods on the planet providing good quality protein as well as being loaded with vitamins and minerals.”

 - When choosing a weight management program, it’s important to consider what would fit into your lifestyle and help you achieve your goals.

 - Noom® and Second Nature are both exclusively digital and app-based programs, whereas Weight Watchers® has an optional face-to-face meeting plan.

 - Noom® and Second Nature help you to reach your weight goals by focusing on behaviour change as well as eating habits